This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Place 1 tablespoon of cold water in a small dish.
 Sprinkle the gelatin over the cold water, trying to spread the powder evenly.
-Allow the gelatin to turn to a solid (about 2-3 minutes).
+Allow the gelatin to become solid (about 2-3 minutes).

-- Next, melt the solid gelatin in the microwave for 3-5 seconds until it turns back to a liquid.
+- Next, melt the solid gelatin in the microwave for 3-5 seconds until it turns back into a liquid.
 Watch it closely!
 Let it cool.

 - In a large Ziploc bag, roughly chop and smash the cookies into small pieces/crumbs.
 Fold the smashed cookies into the prepared whipped cream, reserving about 1/2 cup or so for the garnish.

-- Heat the hot fudge according to instructions on the box and drizzle over top of the cake.
+- Heat the hot fudge according to the instructions on the box and drizzle over the top of the cake.
 Finish it off by sprinkling the remaining cookies on top.

 Storing a finished cake: This cake must be refrigerated and will stay fresh 3-5 days in the refrigerator.